sadanand-singh/Blog/content/post/sublimetext.md

 Please note that autocompletion doesn't work well for the import statements by default in sublime text 3.
 Please follow these [instructions](https://packagecontrol.io/packages/Jedi%20-%20Python%20autocompletion) to make it work properly.
+You can download a copy of [my completion file](https://filedn.com/lSuvfdBS7StB1VENIoS8hjj/Blog-Static-Contents/Completion%20Rules.tmPreferences).

 **MagicPython** is a package with preferences and syntax highlighter for cutting edge Python 3.
 It is meant to be a drop-in replacement for the